-205 ENERGY FIELD EXPERIENCE,
+205 ENERGY FIELD EXPERIENCE, 2(2-0

 This field experience is a planned work activity that is designed to introduce the student to the primary technical areas within a power plant.
 During the field experience, students will have introductory instruction in the general operations of a power plant.
 They will then experience the various technical areas by rotating through the departments at the power plant.
 This will help the student select possible career paths for full-time employment upon graduation.
 Students will spend a minimum of 30 hours in the plant.
-Prerequisites: ENGY100 with a grade of C or better or ENGY111 with a grade of C or better and ENGY116 with a grade of C or better
+Prerequisites: ENGY100 with a grade of C or better or ENGY111 with a grade of C or better and ENGY116 with a grade of C or

-210 RADIATION DETECTION & PROTECTION, FALL, SPRING
+210 RADIATION DETECTION & PROTECTION, FEE, 3(2-2)